lxieyang/simple-amt/README.md

 **WARNING:** Running HITs on sandbox is free, but running HITs on the production site is not.
 In order to launch HITs your Mechanical Turk account must have sufficient funds to pay for all HITs; these funds will be held in escrow by Amazon once you launch HITs, and will be paid to workers when you approve assignments.

+### More sophisticated example of locating objects in an image (just for your reference)
+The current project I'm working on is marked as 20151203_locating_two_objects_v_1.0 across the project.
+I implemented a task that allows workers to circle out two objects in a particular image wit the handy built-in polygon tool.
+I also added an instruction part to guide the workers throuhgout the whole process.
+The rest of the work are basically the same.
+Note that I marked all the files and shell scripts used for testing on the sandbox as `SANDBOX`, and the ones need for the production site as `REAL` to make your life easier, which fortunately, also saves my time and effort.

+### More mTurk related operations
+More mTurk related operations will be added to this README file once I figured those out.
+These features include rejecting assignments, showing your account balance and possibly others.
+The python program has already been uploaded, and you could figure them out by yourself.

 # Creating your own HITs
 To create your own HITs, you'll need to do the following: